clach04/handbase-py/README.md

 Indicates Column/Field is not used (other than a visual seperate on screen) BUT will show up in CSV export as empty value.

+#### Calculated

+Can only generate results of types:

+  * number (float and pseudo integer)
+  * date-only
+  * time-only

+can perform, for example string concatenation nor extraction.
+TODO see masks?

 ## Demo